-This guide is based on the six learning objectives the DOES OYP team strives to see every MBSYEP participant attain:
+This guide is based on the six learning objectives the Office of Youth Programs team strives to see every MBSYEP participant attain:

-- Preparation Skills
+- · Preparation Skills,

-- Presentation Skills
+- · Presentation Skills,

-- Communication Skills
+- Communication Skills.

-- Knowing How to Set Yourself Apart
+- Knowledge of How to Set Themselves Apart,

-- Interviewing Skills
+- · Interviewing Skills, and

-- Goal Setting Skills
+- · Goal Setting Skills.

-With the use of this guide, all students will be challenged to reach their maximum potential.
+With the use of this guide, all participants will be challenged to reach their maximum potential.
 This guide is flexible enough to encompass individual differences and individual goals.
 You'll be able to reinforce these goals with participants through the use of the provided lesson plans and continuous support from OYP.

-For each outlined goal we have provided a corresponding lesson plan for supervisors to use.
+For each outlined goal, we have provided a corresponding lesson plan for supervisors to use.
 These lesson plans are aligned with the 29 daily lesson messages sent to youth each day.

-The overall goal of MBSYEP is to develop work ready youth who will have the necessary skills to obtain unsubsidized employment.
+The overall goal of MBSYEP is to develop work-ready youth who will have the necessary skills to obtain unsubsidized employment.